rensuh0/flappybird-phase3-project/README.md

 ### Features:
 - Classic Flappy Bird gameplay experience.
-- Simple controls using the space bar.
+- Simple controls using the mouse.
 - Randomly generated pipes to create a dynamic game environment.
 - Scoring system to keep track of the player's progress.
 - Game over screen displaying the player's score and offering the option to play again.